 Are you interested in viewing the crafting of products?
 It’s not always easy to find workshops in the medina and you may not be able to just wander in.
 There is also a tour that will show you around the different crafts and view how they are made.
 Check out the additional information and current tour prices.

 Ceramics are a highlight of any shopping experience in Morocco.
 The bright colours and intricate designs are a fascinating attraction of the Medina, however, there is a long history and tradition of ceramics in Morocco.
 Practised for thousands of years, the art of ceramics has strong influences from Islamic and Spanish invaders.

 Throughout the markets, the range of styles, colours and shapes can be overwhelming.
 Mostly, you will find floral and geometric patterns with fine details, deep colours and intricate designs.
-The objects you can find range from the very small to the very large: tajine dishes, bowls of all sizes, jars, ashtrays, plates, vases, platters, tiles and boxes.
-The choice often comes down to how much you can carry home and I tend to buy smaller objects.
+The objects you can find range from the very small to the very large: Moroccan cookware known as tajine, Moroccan dishware, jars, Moroccan plates, vases, platters, tiles and boxes.
+The choice often comes down to how much you can carry home.

 The main ceramic manufacturing centres are in the cities of Fes and Safi, and those names also refer to typical styles of Moroccan pottery.
 However, ceramics are available everywhere in Morocco.

 The range available in the Medina is of the handmade artisan kind, but contemporary creations are also available in the more upmarket stores, such as the ones in the Rue Majorelle in Marrakech.
 Ceramics often have that slightly rough and handmade feel, which is part of their charm.

 Safi pottery is the most recognisable and is very different from Tamegroute pottery, which is a plain green colour.